michaeltrefry/Yapplr/README.md

 - **Comments**: Full-featured commenting system with dedicated comment screens, real-time count updates, and auto-scroll to new comments
 - **Likes**: Like and unlike yaps with real-time counts
 - **Follow System**: Follow/unfollow users with instant UI updates
-- **Following/Followers Lists**: View and navigate to profiles of users you follow and users who follow you
+- **Following/Followers Lists**: Clickable counts that show detailed lists of users you follow and users who follow you, with navigation to their profiles
 - **User Profiles**: Complete profile management with bio, pronouns, tagline, birthday, and profile images
 - **Profile Editing**: Edit profile information including bio, pronouns, tagline, and birthday with real-time updates
 - **Yap Sharing**: Share yaps with social media integration and direct link copying